Wizz Air sees summer capacity close to pre-pandemic levels | Business

 - Country:

-Wizz Air said it expected to ramp up capacity to between 90% and 100% of pre-pandemic levels this month and next as summer demand for European travel grows, a significant jump from the 33% it operated in the three months to June.
+Hungarian airline Wizz Air said it expected capacity to ramp up to between 90% and 100% of pre-pandemic levels in July and August as summer demand for European travel grows, and any further easing of UK restrictions could provide an added boost.

-For its first-quarter period to the end of June, Wizz reported an underlying net loss of 118.7 million euros due to low flying levels and said it remained focused on its cash position with the liquidity of 1.7 billion euros.
+Britain is set to exempt fully vaccinated travelers from the European Union from quarantine in the coming days according to reports, which would help it catch up with the EU, which has allowed more travel since July 1.
+"Continental Europe has been more open for travel and as a result, demand has reacted much quicker and much more robustly for summer," Wizz Air Chief Executive Jozsef Varadi told Reuters on Wednesday.

-Also Read: EXCLUSIVE-European efforts to assess Russia's Sputnik V vaccine stymied by data gaps
+Larger competitor EasyJet also said last week that bookings from Europe were outpacing Britain.
+For the three months to the end of June, Wizz's first-quarter period, the company flew 33% of its pre-pandemic capacity, a total of 2.95 million people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)